laurenmarar/RoomRater/README.md

 Most common word tokens used in Room Rater's ratings:
 ![Most common word tokens used in Room Rater's ratings](./images/Keywords.PNG)

-We can tell RoomRater cares most about art in the background, followed by plants, books, and a sense of depth.
+We can tell Room Rater cares most about art in the background, followed by plants, books, and a sense of depth.
 After that, lighting, pillows, and flowers factor in.

-We can also see how RoomRater focuses on different keywords for backgrounds of different quality.
+We can also see how Room Rater focuses on different keywords for backgrounds of different quality.
 Low- to mid-rated backgrounds need work on camera angle and keeping their cords out of sight.
 Backgrounds in the 7-9 range have the basics down and can focus on adding elements like plants and art to enhance the decor.

 Most common words by rating:
 ![Most common word by rating](./images/KeywordsByRating.PNG)